xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 It may seem at first that  this  is a bit inefficient, because of the need to copy the parameter.
-But remember that we're going to have  to  fetch SOME value to pass  anyway,  whether  it  be  the parameter  itself  or  an address for it.
+But remember that we're going to have  to  fetch _some_ value to pass  anyway,  whether  it  be  the parameter  itself  or  an address for it.
 Inside the subroutine, using  pass-by-value  is  definitely  more  efficient,  since  we eliminate one level of indirection.
 Finally, we saw earlier that